Skip to content

 Settings

 Desktop Settings.
-Account, billing, device, capture, privacy, captured apps, local model, integrations, and app behaviour explained.
+Account, capture, document and mail sources, privacy, connections, captured apps, website exclusions, notifications, local model, skill export, AI clients, updates, app behaviour, and data explained.

 Overview

-Settings (/settings) is organised into nine sections grouped under three sidebar headings: you, capture, and system.
+Settings (/settings) is organised into fifteen sections grouped under three sidebar headings: You, Capture, and System.
+A few sections appear only when their feature is enabled on your install.
 Changes apply according to each section's rules; some require an app restart before they take effect.

 Settings panel with toggles and configuration options